Amanda Peet Dishes On The Sarah Paulson Kiss, Possible Relationship: ‘She’s Like My Wife’

 Since her break-out role in The Whole Nine Yards (2000), Amanda Peet has had numerous credits to her name.
 A Lot Like Love (2005) continues to serve as her best-known work despite showing up in more than a dozen film and television works since then.
 Currently, Amanda Peet is working with Hank Azaria in a new IFC comedy due to begin airing in April, according to Deadline.

 Sarah Paulson is not slowing down, either.
-News broke earlier this week that she and Evan Peters will be returning to American Horror Story for the seventh season later this year, The Hollywood Reporter detailed.
+News broke earlier this week that she and Evan Peters will be returning to American Horror Story for the seventh season later this year, the Hollywood Reporter detailed.
 Additionally, Sarah Paulson has been busy filming Feud, another FX limited series based on the legendary rivalry between Bette Davis and Joan Crawford according to Deadline.

 What do you think about the relationship Amanda Peet and Sarah Paulson share?
 Leave your thoughts in the comment section below.